Mainau Island Lake Constance

 Getting There

-From the railway perspective, Konstanz is the logical base.
-It’s a university town with a well-preserved medieval centre, reasonable accommodation options, and direct trains from Stuttgart (1.5 hours) and Zurich (45 minutes).
+Konstanz is the logical base: a university city with a well-preserved medieval centre, reasonable accommodation, and direct trains from Stuttgart (1.5 hours) and Zurich (45 minutes).

 What to Expect

-Plan two to three hours minimum, longer if you want to sit in the gardens rather than just walk through them.
+Allow two to three hours minimum; longer if you want to sit in the gardens rather than just walk through them.

 Lake Constance Beyond Mainau

-The lake (Bodensee in German) is shared between Germany, Austria, and Switzerland.
-The cycle path that circumnavigates it — about 260km total — is one of the better multi-day cycling routes in Central Europe, well-signposted and mostly flat, with ferries crossing the width of the lake to break the journey.
+The lake (Bodensee) is shared between Germany, Austria, and Switzerland.
+The cycle path circumnavigating it – about 260 kilometres total – is one of the better multi-day cycling routes in Central Europe, flat, well-signposted, with ferries crossing the width of the lake.

-The island of Reichenau, also on the German side of the lake and also a UNESCO World Heritage Site, has three Romanesque monastery churches from the 9th–11th centuries and is essentially the opposite of Mainau: quiet, agricultural, no crowds.
-It takes about 45 minutes to cycle across the island.
-The two make a good pairing if you’re in the area for multiple days.
+Reichenau Island, also on the German side and also UNESCO World Heritage listed, has three Romanesque monastery churches from the 9th to 11th centuries and is essentially the opposite of Mainau: quiet, agricultural, uncrowded.
+The two make a good pairing if you are in the area for multiple days.